 Make this super refreshing and easy fresh pineapple juice at home in under 10 minutes.
 It is sweet and tangy with that perfect amount of tartness.
-This nutrient-rich beverage is apt to freshen you up in summer.
-Here is how to make it.
+This nutrient-rich beverage is apt to freshen you up in summer (vegan, gluten-free).

-Water is added to adjust the consistency and ice cubes to make it nice, chilled, and apt for a hot sunny day.
+Water is added to adjust the consistency, and ice cubes make it nice, chilled, and apt for a hot sunny day.
 It is quick, easy, and super refreshing.

-I have added a little sugar while making the juice but you can avoid it if you are cutting down on the sugar or if the pineapple is super sweet.
+I added a little sugar while making the juice, but you can avoid it if you are cutting down on the sugar or the pineapple is super sweet.

-You can sip this juice in between meals, have it as an evening snack or enjoy a chilled glass with your breakfast.
-I love to serve it for my backyard parties or BBQs too.
-It will surely freshen you up along with keeping you hydrated.
+Sip this juice between meals, serve it as an evening snack, or enjoy a chilled glass with breakfast.
+I love to serve it for my backyard parties or BBQs, too.
+It will surely freshen you up, along with keeping you hydrated.

-The best part about making it at home is that it is free of any added color, preservatives, and other chemicals.
+The best part about making it at home is that it is free of added color, preservatives, and other chemicals.